 Send populated templates to email@example.com or contact Ahpra on this email address to arrange secure file transfer.

 Ahpra will confirm students are registered with the education provider only after all student data received has been successfully processed.
 Education providers must then notify their students that they have been added to the Student Register.

 Where there are data errors within a file, a report will be issued to the education provider outlining which records need corrections.
 It is important that education providers make the necessary corrections to their data and re-submit their corrected files as soon as possible to avoid any further delays in registering their students.

-The organisation that arranges the clinical training may be an education provider of approved programs of study, a health service, a private practice or an organisation such as a specialist health profession college or an individual.
-The ‘organisation’ is considered an education provider under the National Law and must provide a list of students to AHPRA so they can be registered before they begin clinical training.
+The organisation that arranges the clinical training in a health profession may be an education provider of approved programs of study, a health service, a private practice or an organisation such as a specialist health profession college or an individual.
+The ‘organisation’ is considered an education provider under the National Law and must provide a list of students to Ahpra so they can be registered before they begin clinical training in a health profession.
 This applies whatever the duration or nature of the training.

-The education provider hosting clinical training students must use the same Education Provider Student Data Template (16KB,XLS) to notify AHPRA of their students.
+The education provider hosting clinical training students of a health profession must use the same Education Provider Student Data Template (16KB,XLS) to notify Ahpra of their students.
 Please read the Instructions worksheet within the Template for advice on how to complete it for clinical training students.

 Employers or entities hosting students whilst they are undertaking the clinical component of their approved program of study need to liaise directly with education providers about students, including verifying their enrolment status and obtaining lists of enrolled students.
 The Student Register is not publicly available and AHPRA is unable to release this information.

 No, there is a separate process with specific registration standards that must be met when graduates apply for registration as a health practitioner.
 More information about the registration standards is published on the Ahpra website and individual Board’s websites.

 For more information about the graduate registration process please visit the Graduate Applications section of the website.